 Fresh snow is on the ground and you need a toboggan hill near Burlington and Hamilton!
 Tobogganing is one of the easiest and cheapest ways to keep kids entertained on a snowy day.
 Grab a sled and your snow pants and use our list to find a tobogganing hill in Hamilton and Burlington to visit.
-We like to choose a new sled each time so we can compare and see which is the best!
+We like to choose a new hill each time so we can compare and see which is the best!

 City-Approved Toboggan Hills in Burlington

 - LaSalle Park, at the east of the parking lot

 - Tyandaga Golf Course, at hole No. 4, on the west slope

 - Central Park, the hill northwest of Community Garden

 - Brant Hills Park, southwest of tennis courts

 - Nelson Park, east side of the park, north of Centennial Bike Path